Pangaj/Java/BlockingQueues.md

     6. PriorityBlockingQueue
     7. SynchronousQueue

 ### 1. ArrayBlockingQueue
   * Backed by Array
   * Bounded in size.
 You to specify the total Capacity at the time of initialisation

+### 2. DelayQueue
+  * Unbounded queue
+  * Can only taken if delay has expired
+  * If any delay has expired 1st, then queue will contain element as head.
+  * Delay units in nanoSeconds
+  * Size of array returns both expired and unexpired elements
+  * An item is expired only if its delay is <= 0, i.e., must equal to or lesser than 0
+  * Unexpired elements cannot be removed treated as normal elements